Loop Industries to Present at - GuruFocus.com

-MONTREAL, QC / ACCESSWIRE / November 17, 2022 / Loop Industries, Inc. (NASDAQ:LOOP) (the "Company" or "Loop"), a clean technology company whose mission is to accelerate a circular plastics economy by manufacturing 100% recycled polyethylene terephthalate ("PET") plastic and polyester fiber, today announced that Daniel Solomita, Founder and CEO of Loop Industries and Kevin O'Dowd, Vice President of Communications and Investor Relations, will be presenting at the Benchmark Company's 11th Annual Discovery One-on-One Investor Conference to be held Thursday, December 1st, 2022 at the New York Athletic Club in New York City.
+MONTREAL, QC / ACCESSWIRE / November 18, 2022 / Loop Industries, Inc. (NASDAQ:LOOP) (the "Company" or "Loop"), a clean technology company whose mission is to accelerate a circular plastics economy by manufacturing 100% recycled polyethylene terephthalate ("PET") plastic and polyester fiber, today announced that Daniel Solomita, Founder and CEO of Loop Industries and Kevin O'Dowd, Vice President of Communications and Investor Relations, will be presenting at the Bernstein Industrials One-on-One Forum taking place Monday, November 28 - Tuesday, November 29th, 2022 at the Westin New York at Times Square, located at 270 W 43rd Street, New York, NY 10036.

-Loop Industries is scheduled to participate in one-on-one meetings with institutional analysts and investors throughout the day.

-The conference offers emerging growth and dynamic publicly traded companies access to institutional and individual investors in a unique one-on-one format.

 About Loop Industries